Criticom: Reception

 The first news and screenshots of the game sparked an enthusiastic reaction from VideoGames, which called it "one of the coolest fighting game experiences in a long time", but ultimately went on to receive mostly negative reviews, as critics found the strong character designs and graphics to be outweighed by the poor animation and gameplay.

 Reviewing the PlayStation version in GamePro, Scary Larry praised the game's interesting characters, "gorgeous" backgrounds, and sound effects.
 However, he felt the sluggish moves, particularly the throws, give the game less impact and make it more of a holdover until the next installment of Virtua Fighter or Toshinden.
 A reviewer for Next Generation said the game has impressive graphics, making particular note of the realistic lighting and shadow effects, but looks poor in motion due to the animation being done "by hand", without motion capture.
 While he found the character designs to be consistently "clever and imaginative", he deemed the game an overall failure due to the way the choppy frame rate interferes with the gameplay.
+In a later issue, the magazine commented that Criticom was "creative but ill-fated".
 Rich Leadbetter of Maximum remarked that the game has excellent graphics but poor animation and unexciting moves, and compared it unfavorably to Zero Divide and Tekken 2.

-PlayStation Magazine called it "a challenging combat game that only reveals its depth with time".
+IGN criticized the controls, slow framerate, and the animation that lacks motion capture, calling it an "ultimately disappointing game", but gave praise to the light sourcing and the background designs.
+On a more positive note, PlayStation Magazine called it "a challenging combat game that only reveals its depth with time".
+Play praised the game's "rock-solid gameplay" and that while not as "compelling" as Tekken, it was still a good game.

-GamePro named the Saturn version the worst fighting game of the year, stating that compared to the PlayStation version of the previous season, it has "even slower gameplay, choppy, simple graphics, and no chance at being any fun."
+GamePro reviewed the Saturn port in its July 1996 issue and called it the "worst fighting game of the year", stating that compared to the PlayStation version of the previous season, it has "even slower gameplay, choppy, simple graphics, and no chance at being any fun."
+They gave it a 2.0 out of 5 for graphics, 2.0 for sound, 1.5 for control, and 2.0 for funfactor.
+The German magazine Mega Fun noted that the PlayStation's JPEG module made the intro sequences appear better than on Saturn and the characters' limbs polygons were lacking in this version.
+The best score was given to the game's sound/FX, 74%, while graphics received 65%, and "fun" 59%.

 According to Kronos president Stan Liu, the game was a commercial success, partly because it had been completed on budget and on time, and partly because it sold in respectable numbers, which he attributed chiefly to it being a fairly early PlayStation game.

+Awards

+Game Players magazine co-awarded Criticom for its Best Intro Sequence of the Year (1995), shared with Panzer Dragoon.

 Sequel

-Kronos Digital Entertainment's next fighting game, Dark Rift, was originally announced under the title "Criticom II", and includes the character Demonica from Criticom.
+Kronos Digital Entertainment's next fighting game, Dark Rift, was originally announced under the title "Criticom II", and includes the character Demonica and Sonork from Criticom.